mvit777/BikeShop/README.md

 As a matter of fact, I love Bootstrap, its components and JQuery and I don't have time/talent to re-invent the wheel so I promptly added ```jquery.min.js``` and ```bootstrap.min.js``` at the bottom, together with a [JQuery Datables](https://www.datatables.net/), which is another component that certainly does take a good amount of solid work to replicate in C#.
 Blazor has already a good ecosystem of commercial components but it does not come any close to what javascript can offer in terms of free/opensource ecosystem (and I doubt it will ever do).
 In the end what gets rendered in the browser is again just html + javascript and Blazor sports a jsinterop pipeline which allows for a two-way comunication between external javascript and its own components.
-My aim here is to create a [small lib of components](https://github.com/mvit777/BikeShop/tree/master/BikeShop.BlazorComponents) that will automatise the output of parametrisable html structure of some Bootstrap components and the plumbing to external javascript manipulation.
+My aim here is to create a [small lib of components](https://github.com/mvit777/BikeShop/tree/master/BikeShop.BlazorComponents) that will automatise the output of parametrisable html structure of some Bootstrap components and the plumbing to external javascript manipulation when needed.
 Let's see what I achieved so far...[BikeShop.BlazorComponents](https://github.com/mvit777/BikeShop/tree/master/BikeShop.BlazorComponents)

 (...more to come...)